Lemoncode/webpack-by-sample/version 4/01 Styles/03 sass/README.md

 npm install sass-loader node-sass -d
 ```

 - We only need one more step.
 Open our `webpack.config.js` and add a new  entry (scss) to the loaders that will use the just installed sass-loader.
-Interesting to note down: we are chaining loaders, first we preprocess the scss then with the css we obtain as result we just pass the css and styles loaders we were using before.
+Interesting to note down: we are chaining loaders, first we preprocess the scss, then we apply the previous loaders to the resulting css.

 - Important here, we need to split in two loaders, first one using `sass-loader` for appStyles and second one using previous configuration for vendorStyles: